cmdruid/regtest-workbench/README.md

  - Fully automated opening and balancing of channels between nodes.
  - Automated loading and hot-loading of plugins for Core Lightning.
  - Multiple launch configurations: safe mode, dev mode, and headless mode.
- - Coming soon: transaction / invoice traffic generation, native websocket interface.
+ - Plugins for auto-pay and invoice traffic generation.

 Everything is configured out of the box.
 Simply open up a node port and connect your application.
 Prototype and deploy your next project with lightning speed!